AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 The first option is to actually create an Ada array without boundaries.
 This is the most flexible, but also the least safe option.
-It involves creating an array with indices over the full range of Integer without ever creating it from Ada, but instead retrieving it as an access from C. For example:
+It involves creating an array with indices over the full range of :ada:`Integer` without ever creating it from Ada, but instead retrieving it as an access from C. For example:

 [C]